poets-ai/elegy/README.md

 For Windows users we recommend the Windows subsystem for linux 2 [WSL2](https://docs.microsoft.com/es-es/windows/wsl/install-win10?redirectedfrom=MSDN) since [jax](https://github.com/google/jax/issues/438) does not support it yet.

 ## Quick Start: High-level API
-In Elegy's high-level API provides a very simple interface you can use by implementing following steps:
+Elegy's high-level API provides a very simple interface you can use by implementing following steps:

 **1.** Define the architecture inside a `Module`.
 We will use Flax Linen for this example:
 ```python